jckantor/pyShaper/README.md

 # pyShaper

- Python library to create svg files for Shaper Origin
+ An attempt at a simple Python library to create svg files for Shaper Origin.
+Very, very experimental.